markhowellsmead/swisslocalities/README.md

 ##Description
 A multilingual reference of localities in Switzerland.

 The data contained in this repository is intended for general use.
-It contains a list of localities (cities, towns, villages) in Switzerland, with the locality's name in each of the Swiss official languages, plus English.
+It contains an (**as yet incomplete**) list of localities (cities, towns, villages) in Switzerland, with the locality's name in each of the Swiss official languages, plus English.
 It also contains a postal code for each entry, mainly for corroboration of the name, and a two-letter code to indicate the canton in which the locality lies.

 The original data set for this repository was drawn from the website at http://www.bahn-bus-ch.de/sprachen/orte.html on 23rd February 2016 and converted to a tab-separated file.
 The original data was formerly updated on 2nd January 2011.